 Common Misunderstandings and Errors

 A frequent error is choosing a lender solely based on the lowest interest rate.
 However, the lowest rate may come with hidden costs.
-It’s more beneficial to consider the overall value, similar to evaluating the cost of a full meal rather than just the entrée price.
+It’s more beneficial to consider the overall value, similar to evaluating the cost of a full meal rather than just the price of the entrée.
 This takes us back to the mortgage adviser.
-They would use the whole of the market to evaluate the best overall deal.
+They would utilise the entire market to evaluate the best overall deal.

 Practical Tips